jakearchibald/jakearchibald.com/static-build/posts/2025/02/firefox-custom-elements-iframes-bug/index.md

 meta: A tricksy Firefox bug and how to work around it.
 ---

-Over at Shopify we've been building a bunch of web components to use externally and in third party contexts.
+Over at Shopify we've been building a bunch of web components to use internally and in third party contexts.
 All of a sudden, we found some strange errors in our logs, all from Firefox.
 This is the post I wish existed when we discovered it.

 # The bug

-The bug happens when a custom element (or web component) is moved to a document from another JavaScript Realm.
+The bug happens when a custom element (or web component) is moved to a document from another JavaScript Realm _[spooky noises]_.
 A Realm is a separate JavaScript context with its own global, own implementation of `Array` etc etc. An iframe or popup window provides a document in a new JavaScript Realm.

 The result of the bug is that the element's custom prototype is lost, and things like instance methods disappear.